A large number of phytonutrients fall into the flavonoid category. They are found in a variety of plant foods.

 They give these vegetables their sharp odor and flavor.
 The glucosinolates turn into other chemicals during the cooking process and while you digest these foods.
 These chemicals may help hold in check the development and growth of cancer.

-Phytoestrogens can behave in the body like the hormone estrogen.
+Because of their structure, phytoestrogens can exert estrogen-like effects.
 They can also block the effects of your natural supply of estrogen.

 Soy foods contain isoflavones -- a type of phytoestrogen.
 Some evidence suggests that soy foods may be linked to: